2017 Solar Eclipse – Idaho RV/Tent Camping – Online Reservations

 Total Solar Eclipse—August 21st 2017 there is going to be a total solar eclipse happening here in Idaho.
 The last time there was a total solar eclipse in our area (The Snake River Valley) was in 1918.
 Making this truly a once in a lifetime experience.

 The best place to view this spectacular event?
 Yellowstone Bear World!
 We have consistently good weather, no obstructions, and the longest time of totality.

 We are offering RV and tent camping and viewing spaces as early as the August 18th just for the total solar eclipse:

 30′ x 60′ space : $79.00 a night*

 20′ x 40′ space : $69.00 a night*

-The solar eclipse starts at approximately 10:15 AM MST.
+The solar eclipse starts at approximately 10:15 AM MDT.
 The sun will be completely covered at 11:33 AM.
 The solar eclipse will end at about 12:50 PM, when the sun emerges completely from behind the moon.